 I also decided fairly early on in my tarp career that I needed a sleeping bag cover/bivy sack and a head net in addition to my sleeping bag or quilt as key elements of my sleep system.

 Originally, this was to keep water from splashing back under a flat tarp and onto my sleeping bag when it rained.
-I added a head net to my sleep system to keep the bugs off my face in spring and summer, and then finally I purchased a bivy sack that combined the two.
-I’ve been using that “system” – a Mountain Laurel Designs Superlight bivy sack, an inflatable sleeping pad and sleeping bag/quilt since May 2010 and it works great under all kinds of tarps and also in trail shelters.
+I added a head net to keep the bugs off my face in spring and summer, and then I purchased a bivy sack that combined the two.
+I’ve been using that “system” – a Mountain Laurel Designs Superlight bivy sack, an inflatable sleeping pad and sleeping bag/quilt for over five years and it works great under all kinds of tarps.

 In addition to protecting me from rain splash back, bugs and “creepies”, the bivy also keeps my sleeping bag or quilt on top of my sleeping pad at night because I put both of them inside the bivy sack.
-I use the same system even when I’m sleeping in a tent (even though it’s somewhat redundant), because I thrash around at night and invariably fall of my sleeping pad otherwise.
 The bivy also protects the inflatable pad from puncture, eliminates drafts and keeps me warmer at night.

 What about that moose?
 I admit it.
 I often sleep with a stuffed animal when I camp.
 They make me feel safe and loved – it’s a comfort thing.

 Keeping Clean under a Tarp

 I usually carry some kind of ground cloth to lie on top of at night to help stay clean or dry if the ground is wet.
 This is often a piece of thin plastic like the kind used to shrink wrap house windows in winter.
 It can even be part of the tarp itself, as shown above, depending on the type of tarp you have and how you pitch it.